-Attendees are asked to confirm at the commencement of each regular board and committee meeting:
+Attendees appointed to the Board or to each Committee are asked to confirm at the commencement of each Board and committee meeting:

 - a.
 That they are eligible to hold the position they hold for the purposes of the meeting; - b.
 That they are eligible to act in a manner that is consistent with the best interests of beneficiaries; - c.
-Whether or not there are any new conflicts (including, but not only in relation to, the agenda items for the meeting) of which they may be aware and which have not been previously disclosed9; and - d.
-Whether or not there has been receipt of any business gifts or other hospitality which could objectively be seen to influence their decision-making capability.
+Whether or not there are any new conflicts (including, but not only in relation to, the agenda items for the meeting) of which they may be aware and which have not been previously disclosed 10; and - d.
+Whether or not there has been receipt of any business gifts or other hospitality since their last disclosure, which could objectively be seen to influence their decision-making capability.